Jonas Helming, Maximilian Koegel and Philip Langer co-lead EclipseSource. They work as consultants and software engineers for building …

 - Prefer stand alone components over binding your code strictly to any platform

 - Spend the time to develop a midterm and long term strategy - Then start small to gain your first experiences

 After thinking about all those strategic decisions, a good first practical thing to do is building “proof of concept” components (PoCs).
 These will allow you to evaluate the feasibility and the required effort more in detail.
 Also you will learn and gain experiences with the underlying technologies.

 Last but not least, you do not have to walk down this road alone.
 Among other vendors EclipseSource provides you with support for tool projects.
 With our focus on creating tools, we combine experts for web- and cloud-based tools together with Eclipse, DSL, IDE and modeling experts.
-Please have a look at our service offering for web-based tools or tools in general.
+Please have a look at our service offering for support around Eclipse Theia, for web-based tools or tools in general.
 Please get in contact with us, in case you have any questions or want to learn more about how we can support you.

 The following video shows a shorter version of this article, a talk given at EclipseCon 2018: